World water congress

 IWRA’s World Water Congress is the largest event linking water researchers and policy practitioners in the world.
 In that regard, the World Water Envoy programme, an award winning initiative was created to hear stories from youth representatives of the next generation at the World Water Congresses, to give them a chance to showcase the water issues they and their communities face and the solutions they are exploring.
 For each congress, youth who are passionate about water resource management will be invited to share their journey and work as they embark on their careers.
 They are called “World Water Envoys”

-During the Congress, each World Water Envoy will have the opportunity to briefly introduce the difficulty in balancing the water needs of humans and nature in their community and the impacts those competing needs have on everyday life.
+During the Congress, each World Water Envoy will have the opportunity to briefly introduce the water challenges in their community and the impacts those challenges have on everyday life.
 They will then have the chance to discuss these issues and potential solutions in more detail over the following days with experts attending the Congress and in a dedicated workshop.
-During the Closing ceremony, they will be asked to summarise what they have learned over the week, and what connections they made that might help their community to better meet the water needs of humans and nature in their community.
+During the Closing ceremony, they will summarise what they have learned over the week, and what connections they made that might help their community to better meet the water needs of humans and nature in their community.

 The collaboration between IWRA and the World Water Envoys will begin before the Congress.
-The months leading up to the XVIII World Water Congress in Beijing, September 2023 are also an opportunity for the Envoys to engage with each other and with IWRA and give them the opportunity to take part in related IWRA Task Forces and projects.
+The months leading up to the congress are also an opportunity for the Envoys to engage with each other and with IWRA and give them the opportunity to take part in related IWRA Task Forces and projects.